- Writing Support

 Credits: 1 | May be elected 3 times for credit | May be elected more than once in the same term

-In WRITING 201, students analyze and apply rhetorical principles in their writing with “new media.”
-As members of a media-saturated culture, we know that print text is only one form of writing, and sometimes it is not the most effective choice.
-Because all of us make sense of texts and issues in a variety of ways, these courses ask students to utilize multimodal (visual, aural, etc.) forms of communication and become more informed, critical consumers of new media writing themselves.
+In WRITING 201, students analyze and apply rhetorical principles in their writing with digital media.
+A variety of topics and innovation in pedagogy are hallmarks of this course.
+Why pay attention to multimedia in a writing course?
+As members of a media-saturated culture, we know that print text is only one form of "writing" and communication, and sometimes it is not the most effective choice.
+Because all of us make sense of texts and issues in a variety of ways, this course will ask students to utilize multimodal (visual, aural, kinetic, etc.) forms of communication and become more informed and critical consumers of digital media writing themselves.

 Previous Course Topics

 In 2015, 27% of 18- to 24-year olds reported using online dating, a threefold increase from just two years before.
 As the popularity of online dating grows, so does the variety of sites and apps offering a rhetorically complicated landscape for seeking romance online.
 In this course we will examine the strategies used by online daters to position themselves within the romantic marketplace – including profile text, images, match questions, and messages.
 And we will consider how different dating sites and apps shape would-be daters’ priorities and choices in the matchmaking experience.
 Actual engagement in online dating will be completely optional, and no public posting of coursework will be required, so this course is suitable both for students looking to improve their active profiles and for those curious to study the phenomenon from the sidelines.

 The Rhetoric of Online Reviews